mibalaji/awspubdata/readme.md

-# awspubdata
-Copying AWS public dataset from EBS snapshot to S3 bucket using Terraform
+# Automated aws public data copy into a S3 bucket

 Need the following tools for running the terraform automation script: